wolter/CustomModules/modules/jira/README.md

 - **secret** --> Select the secret that contains username, password and domain.
 - **summary** --> Expects a summary for the ticket
-- **issueTypeId** --> This is filled by default.
-Only fill out if you know what you are doing.
 - **projectId** --> The ID of the project.
 This is typically the first part of the ticket format.

 If ticket format is **CIT-2341**, the projectId is  **CIT**